Teal Organisation Structure - People Development Magazine

 1. Structure

-In terms of staff functions, teal organizations decentralize staff functions for HR, IT, finance, and project management to be included in self-managing or autonomous teams.
-Any centralized functions merely serve as a vision or guide to coordinate different parts within the whole to maintain equilibrium and harmony.
+In terms of staff functions, teal organisations decentralise staff functions for HR, IT, finance, and project management to be included in self-managing or autonomous teams.
+Any centralised functions merely serve as a vision or guide to coordinate different parts within the whole, maintaining equilibrium and harmony.

-The Ethereum Foundation is a good example of this where Vitalik Buterin shares his vision for the foundation while simply providing an infrastructure where self-organizing teams can then build their version of how they see the solutions.
-Each month there is a themed hackathon where hundreds of developers build solutions.
-Each solution is presented and judged and some win a cash prize while others continue to build their products based on the feedback they gained during the hackathon.
+The Ethereum Foundation is a good example of this, where Vitalik Buterin shares his vision for the foundation while providing an infrastructure that allows self-organising teams to build their own solutions.
+Each month, a themed hackathon is held, where hundreds of developers build solutions.
+Each solution is presented and judged, and some win a cash prize while others continue to build their products based on the feedback they gained during the hackathon.
 The culture is one of helping each other with open-source code and tools.

 The foundation doesn’t own any of the products that make up the foundation.
 They merely provide the environment for people to create a world they envision without any say as to what or how people build it.
-This makes it easier to manage, and much easier to scale.
+This makes it easier to manage and scale much more easily.

 2. Recruitment

-The team, rather than HR or management, drives recruitment in teal organizations.
-The team decides when they need someone.
-They then interview candidates collectively, understanding that it is ultimately the team who knows their problems and culture best and thus best equipped to find a good fit.
+In teal organisations, the team, rather than HR or management, drives recruitment.
+The team decides when they need someone, then collectively interviews candidates, understanding that it is ultimately the team that knows their problems and culture best and is thus best equipped to find a good fit.

-Continuing with the fashion shopping metaphor used earlier, the purpose of shopping is to find something comfortable to wear at work.
+Continuing with the fashion shopping metaphor used earlier, the purpose of shopping is to find something comfortable to wear to work.
 It can be any colour, style, fabric or price, but it needs to fit well, be comfortable and easy to maintain.
-Finding a suitable match is much easier with these more loosely defined goals than in the very specific shopping list in the orange example.
+Finding a suitable match is much easier with these more loosely defined goals than with the very specific shopping list in the orange example.

 3. Performance management

-Performance management in teal organizations moves from KPIs and performance appraisals to peer-based discussions and coaching.
-Appraisals are seen as personal inquiries to discover an individual personal learning journey with a focus on personal development.
-It’s about making the people great so that they will build great solutions.
+Performance management in teal organisations shifts from KPIs and performance appraisals to peer-based discussions and coaching.
+Appraisals are viewed as personal inquiries to uncover an individual’s personal learning journey, with a focus on personal development.
+It’s about making people great so that they can build great solutions.

-Crucial tools for performance management are making use of appreciative inquiry and individual- and team coaching.
-Performance management takes place in conversations, not spreadsheets.
+Crucial tools for performance management include the use of appreciative inquiry and individual and team coaching.
+Performance management occurs in conversations, not spreadsheets.

 Growing People

-Growing an organization requires growing the people within the organization.
+Growing an organisation requires growing the people within the organisation.
 When you develop your people and help them succeed, they, in turn, will help you succeed.
 Win-win.

-Growing towards an evolutionary teal organization means developing the people, not the system.
-Growth becomes infinite when you’re no longer restricted by a single leader or manager.
+Growing towards an evolutionary teal organisation means developing the people, not the system.
+Growth becomes infinite when a single leader or manager no longer restricts you.
 When you tap into the collective intelligence of the group and allow them the freedom to create, the impossible suddenly becomes possible.

 Do you have the courage to trust your people?
 Are you ready to let go and cross the gap between where you are and where you want to be?

-If you’re ready to take your organization to the next level, ask yourself this one question:
+If you’re ready to take your organisation to the next level, ask yourself this one question:

 How can you make your people awesome?